puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Optional* The region in which to launch the internet gateway.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`vpc`
 *Optional* The vpc to assign this internet gateway to.
+This parameter is set at creation only; it is not affected by updates.

 #### Type: ec2_vpc_routetable